Convention & Visitors Bureau

 There's pretty strong evidence that fermented honey was humankind's first foray into buzz-inducing beverages.
 You get the feeling the folks at Redstone Meadery would be just fine if humanity had stopped right there.
 Take a half-hour tour, and sample some delicious varieties of meads (black raspberry!) that will go a long way to convincing you that mead is indeed the nectar of the gods.

-Hit the wine trifecta at Boulder Wine Studios, a group of three local wineries on Lee Hill Drive made up of Bookcliff Vineyards, Settembre Cellars and What We Love The Winery.
+Hit the wine trifecta at Boulder Wine Studios, a group of three local wineries on Lee Hill Drive made up of Bookcliff Vineyards, Settembre Cellars and Decadent Saint.
 Spend an afternoon sampling some of Boulder’s best wines, and add in a bit of beer, too — Upslope Brewery is right next door!

 A small patio serves up coveted Flatirons views at J&L Distilling, which produces small batches of vodka, gin and a unique herbal liqueur.
 Many of the tasting room's cocktails are as beautiful as the views, especially the ruby-red Beet Down — gin infused with beets, ginger-flavored simple syrup, tarragon honey and ffresh lemon juice.